DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/gitops/create-argo-cd.md

 - A workspace and a user are required to be created.
 The user needs to join the workspace and be assigned the __workspace edit__ role.
   Refer to [Creating a Workspace](../../../ghippo/user-guide/workspace/workspace.md), [Users and Roles](../../../ghippo/user-guide/access-control/user.md).
 - Prepare a Git repository.
-If the code repository where the manifest files of the continuously deployed application are located is not public, you need to import the repository to the application workbench in advance.
+If the code repository where the manifest files of the continuously deployed application are located is not public, you need to import the repository to Workbench in advance.
 Refer to [Import Repository](import-repo.md).

 ## Creating an Argo CD application